tislib/logi/Readme.md

-Logi - A Language for Building Extensible Systems
+Logi -A language for abstraction
 =================================================

 # Overview